ellysh/video-game-bots/ClickerBots/example.md

 ## Summary

 We have implemented an example bot for Lineage 2 game.
-But it is a typical clicker bot that uses the most widespread approaches that are specific for this type of bots.
-Therefore, we can evaluate its effectiveness, advantages and disadvantages for making an overview of clicker type of bots at all.
+It is a typical clicker bot that uses the most widespread approaches.
+These approaches are specific for this type of bots.
+Therefore, we can evaluate our bot's effectiveness, advantages and disadvantages for making an overview of clicker type of bots at all.

 This is a list of advantages of clicker bots: